syncfusion-content/maui-docs/MAUI/DateTime-Range-Selector/dragbehavior.md

 # Thumb DragBehavior in .NET MAUI DateTime Range Selector

-This section helps to learn about thumb drag behavior in the date-time Range Selector(SfDateTimeRangeSelector).
+This section helps to learn about thumb drag behavior in the DateTime Range Selector(SfDateTimeRangeSelector).

 ## OnThumb